 Exercises in the video clip

-These are examples of a short warming up.
+These are some examples.
 Most of the exercises are centered around waking up the upper center (kyokotsu) and the lower center (koshi/tanden/yōbu).
 For detailed explanation of kyokotsu, koshi, tanden and yōbu.

 Function of warming-up